biobulkbende/biobulkbende.org/README.md

 - Clone this repo: `git clone https://github.com/biobulkbende/biobulkbende.org`
 - From within the folder install all packages: `npm install`
 - Run gulp for automation: `gulp watch`

+## Deployment

+Just push commits and our [CD config](https://drone.autonomic.zone/biobulkbende/biobulkbende.org) will deploy the website.